rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 ## Existing Challenges

-IP identifiers can be used with the existing "http-01" and "tls-sni-02" challenges from RFC XXX Section XXX by skipping the DNS resolution step and connecting to the HTTP or TLS server, respectively, located at the IP address represented by the identifier.
+IP identifiers MAY be used with the existing "http-01" and "tls-sni-02" challenges from RFC XXXX Sections XXX and XXX respectively.
+To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the address used for validation MUST be the value of the identifier.

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.